 - citrus zest or mini lemon wedges

-- assorted spreads such guacamole, hummus, or soft cheese, see list in the post above
+- guacamole, hummus, or soft cheese, see list in the blog post

-- assorted thinly sliced veggies or fruit, canned beans, olives, hard cooked eggs, etc., see list in the post above
+- assorted thinly sliced veggies or fruit, canned beans, olives, hard cooked eggs, etc., see list in the blog post

-- fresh herbs or edible blossoms, see list above
+- fresh herbs, or edible blossoms, see list in the blog post

 - Heat a grill pan over medium high heat until very hot.
 Grill the slices of bread on both sides until nicely browned, about 3 minutes per side.
 Set aside.

-- Prepare a simple tuna salad with the Yellowfin Tuna.
+- Prepare a simple tuna salad with the tuna.
 Mix all the ingredients until well blended.
 Adjust seasonings to your taste.

 - Assemble your crostini with three layers each.
 Begin with tuna salad, flaked tuna, or cream cheese or other spread.